AlifMP/CatRandomizerApp/README.md

 1. Make sure you have a code editor such as [Visual Studio Code](https://code.visualstudio.com/) installed on your computer.
 2. You can use `XAMPP` to run the project.
 But I suggest you to use `Live Server` extension in Visual Studio Code.
 3. Download the ZIP archive.
+4. Extract the file that you have downloaded.
-4. Open Visual Studio Code and navigate to the directory you downloaded.
+5. Open Visual Studio Code and navigate to the directory you downloaded.

 ## Use